-11. Substitution of Words by Equivalents in the Sentence in Fig. 3.1.
-As a result of the application of the English section of the vocabulary and the polysemantic word voour sentence cabulary, each word in is substituted by two numbers located in two positions.
-The first number contains all the indications transferred from the English of the vocabulary section and the polysemantic word vocabulary, according to the designation in Table 1.
+As a result of the application of the English section of the vocabulary and the polysemantic word vocabulary, each word in the sentence is substituted by two numbers located in two positions.
+The first number contains all the indications transferred from the English section of the vocabulary and the polysemantic word vocabulary, according to the designation in Table 1.
 The second number is the ordinal number of the Russian word.
 If the Russian number equals 0000, the Russian meaning of the word it stands for has not been found in the vocabulary.
 The Russian meaning of such a word can be found through the subsequent parts of the programme.
-If the Russian number of the word remains equal to 0000 by the end of the analysis of the English sentence, the English word is omitted in the translation.
+If the Russian number of the word remains equal to 0000 by the end of the